Skip to Main Content

 People involved in data management and sharing can include:

-• research staff designing research, collecting, processing and analysing data
+• Research staff designing research, collecting, processing and analyzing data

-• external data centres or web archives that facilitate data sharing
+• External data centers or web archives that facilitate data sharing

 You should also consider whether any particular training may be needed for any staff involved.
-Your institution or specialist organisations may coordinate or provide training in various aspects of research data management.
+Your institution or specialist organizations may coordinate or provide training in various aspects of research data management.

-Research centres and large-scale projects can also consider how best to support researchers through a framework of shared best practices, guidance and policies.
+Research centers and large-scale projects can also consider how best to support researchers through a framework of shared best practices, guidance and policies.

 Describing data